-If you have changed the value, press of to validate it before you press the button to access the Press Unit line.
-The pressure unit line allows for the selection of KPa, bar or psi for pressure units, the desired selection is made via the or key, and validated by the ok key.
+If you have changed the value, press to validate it before you press the button to access the Press Unit line.
+The pressure unit line allows for the selection of KPa, bar or psi for pressure units, the desired selection is made via the expectation of key, and validated by the expectation is made via the expectation.